- 6-Lesser-Known Cherry Blossom Spots in Tokyo - 28 February 2025

 Tips for Booking a Tokyo Disneyland Vacation Package

 Know what hotels you would like and the type of room you’re hoping for.
 Have a few alternative options ready just in case the one you want has already been booked.
-This is particularly important for the cheaper rooms and Toy Story Hotel which tends to sell out the fastest.
+This is particularly important for the cheaper rooms and Miracosta Hotel, which currently tends to sell out the fastest.

-Also, have an idea of which Attraction Tickets you want to book and roughly what time you’ll want to use any of the ‘Type One’ style as you’ll book these now.
+Have an idea of which Attraction Tickets you want to book and roughly what time you’ll want to use any of the ‘Type One’ styles, as you’ll book these now.

 Also, think about what time you’re going to have breakfast – remember, you’re aiming for as early as possible if you want to use Early Entry.
-Early slots do go early though.
+Early slots do go fast though.

 If you’re still in two minds about whether you should stay at Tokyo Disney Resort in the first place, then you’re going to need our post spelling out the things to consider.